About this award

 Nominations and Submissions

 Nominations for the Geoffrey Barker Medal normally open in October/November of the year before the award is made.
+In this round, nominations will close at 17.00 GMT on 31 January 2022.

 - A CV for the nominated candidate of no more than two A4 pages (single-line spacing, Arial 11pt or equivalent), including the ten most significant research papers in the context of the nomination (plus a brief justification), and a list of previously won awards and medals, if applicable.

-- A statement of no more than two A4 page (single-line spacing, Arial 11pts. or equivalent) describing the most significant contributions of the nominee and their originality and novelty, in comparison with the state of the field at the time.
+- A statement of no more than two A4 pages (single-line spacing, Arial 11pts. or equivalent) describing the most significant contributions of the nominee and their originality and novelty, in comparison with the state of the field at the time.

 The committee reserves the right to reject any submissions that do not adhere to the guidelines above.